Q: What kind of organisation is INSO?

 Q: Who can join INSO?

-A: INSO is only available to other non-profit, non governmental organisations conducting humanitarian operations in accordance with the Red Cross Red Crescent Code of Conduct.
+A: INSO is only available to other non-profit, non governmental organisations conducting humanitarian operations.

 Q: Can National/Local NGOs join INSO?

 A: Yes, INSO is available to all humanitarian organisations, national or international.
 We welcome and encourage national NGOs to join and have special services such as training specifically dedicated to your needs.

 Q: Can I join INSO as an individual?